TheRealVSSVSSN/SunnyRP/backend/srp-base/docs/BASE_API_DOCUMENTATION.md

 ## Additional Domain Services (Dispatch, Evidence, EMS, Keys, Loot)

-To support all features present in the original NoPixelServer resources at the framework level without introducing gameplay logic, the SunnyRP repository includes several **additional microservices** under `backend/services`: `srp-dispatch`, `srp-evidence`, `srp-ems`, `srp-keys` and `srp-loot`.
+To support all features present in the original server resources at the framework level without introducing gameplay logic, the SunnyRP repository includes several **additional microservices** under `backend/services`: `srp-dispatch`, `srp-evidence`, `srp-ems`, `srp-keys` and `srp-loot`.
 Each service mirrors the patterns used in `srp-base`—Express routing, MySQL persistence, token/HMAC authentication, idempotency and rate limiting—and maintains its own database schema and migrations.
 These services act as the scaffolding for high‑level gameplay modules that will be written in Lua later.

 - **srp-dispatch** – Centralised storage and management of dispatch alerts (e.g. 911 calls, panic buttons).
 It exposes:
   - `GET /v1/dispatch/alerts` – List recent dispatch alerts.